slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 The human strenght is our ability to cooperate.
 Heros are fictional stories.

+Hints:

-Hint: Buy from your community.
+- Buy from your community.
 Sell to outsiders.

 > *"If you pick up a starving dog and make him prosperous he will not bite you.
 This is the principal difference between a dog and man."
 -- Mark Twain*